Neurodivergence Coaching & Mentoring

 To ensure we’re a good fit for each other, I’d love to invite you for a complimentary intro session.

-Luke is an ADHD and executive function coach, diagnosed with ADHD himself in 1994.
-With over 20 years of experience as a qualified chef, he also incorporates nutrition and health coaching into his practice.
+Luke is a coach, mentor & neurodiversity specialist, diagnosed with ADHD himself in 1994.
+With over 20 years of experience as a qualified chef, he also incorporates education on food and nutrition into his practice.

-He helps adults manage and maximise their ADHD gifts through education, executive function coaching and life coaching to facilitate self-awareness.
-Luke believes ADHD is an asset and a strength when the right balance and structure are created and viewed holistically.
+He helps adults manage and maximise their gifts through executive function, burnout, life, nutrition, and health coaching to facilitate self-awareness.
+Luke believes being neurodivergent is an asset and a strength when the right balance and structure are created and viewed holistically.

 Luke specialises in impostor phenomenon, perfectionism, and rejection sensitivity, creating a safe space for clients to uncover their strengths.
 He works with creative minds, freelancers, mid-career professionals, and entrepreneurs.